chariot-giving/agapay/README.md

 - **Recipient** - A recipient is a nonprofit entity that receives payments from payers.
  Recipients can be a 501(c)(3) or a fiscal sponsor for a 501(c)(3).
 - **Network Service Provider** - A network service provider is a company that provides nonprofits access to the `Agapay` network by offering them a public-facing payment address to receive payments.
+Chariot is an example of a network service provider.
 - **Payer** - A payer is an individual or organization that sends payments to recipients.

 ### Entities